sinclairzx81/carbon/setup.md

-# Carbon
+# Carbon Development Setup

-Unified Network and Microservice Framework For JavaScript

-## Setup

-Carbon was primarily developed on Ubuntu 22.04.2 LTS running on WSL2, although any Linux distribution should be fine.
-Carbon is configured for various npm tasks can execute example code across each platform.
-It also has testing infrastructure to test each platform locally.
-Before running any of these, you will need to install each platforms.
+Carbon was developed on Ubuntu 22.04.2 LTS running on WSL2, however any Linux distribution should be fine.
+This projects package.json is configured to run the various example scripts across each runtime which is how new functionality is tested interactively.
+It is also configured to run unit tests across each runtime.
+Before running any of these, you will need to install the following.

 ## Chrome